UKCloud/documentation/articles/openshift/oshift-faq.md

 This service comprises of two main chargeable elements:

   - **Foundation Pack -** providing an initial footprint of 32GiB of RAM, billed by the month with a one-month minimum commitment

-  - **Runtime Pack -** billed by the month with a one-month minimum commitment based upon the amour of additional RAM consumed
+  - **Runtime Pack -** billed by the month with a one-month minimum commitment based upon the amount of additional RAM allocated

 ### Does UKCloud offer a free trial?